-Data presented in Table 1 below illustrate this concept vividly.
+Data presented in Table 2 below illustrate this concept vividly.
 Note that in this particular trial, Rally (active ingredient = myclobutanil) provided virtually ZERO control of powdery mildew on the Chardonnay clusters when used alone all season long.
-In contrast, the different difenoconazole treatments (Revus Top, Inspire Super) provided 97-100% control of disease severity, even though the per-acre rates of the two DMI active ingredients were equivalent.
+In contrast, the different differents (Revus Top, Inspire Super) provided 97-100% control of disease severity, even though the per-acre rates of the two DMI active ingredients were equivalent.
 Why?
-Our tests showed that difenoconazole is, on average, nearly 26 times more active than myclobutanil on an ounce-by-ounce basis of active ingredient (not 40x more active as incorrectly reported before, but still...).
-Quite simply, the population of the PM fungus in this vineyard has shifted to the point that it is no longer controlled by the myclobutanil dose provided in the maximum label rate of Rally (which was more than adequate before the population became dominated by less-sensitive individuals), whereas it is still effectively controlled by a similar dose of difenoconazole, which intrinsically is far more active against the fungus.
+Our lab tests showed that when averaged across the 26 powdery mildew colonies tested, 1 oz (or gram, etc.) of difenoconazole provided the same control as 26 oz (or grams, etc.) of myclobutanil.
+Quite simply, the population of the PM fungus in this vineyard has shifted to the point that the majority of individuals are no longer controlled by the maximum legal rate of Rally (which was fully adequate before the population became dominated by less-sensitive individuals), whereas it is still effectively controlled by a similar dose of difenoconazole, which intrinsically is far more active against the fungus.

-And don't forget, maximizing spray coverage will also maximize the dose of fungicide that fungal targets are actually exposed to at any given rate of application.
+And don't forget, maximizing spray coverage will also maximize the dose of fungicide that any fungal target is actually exposed to at any given rate of application coming out of the sprayer.
 The fungus only responds to the dose of product on the part of the plant it's trying to infect, it doesn't care how much you put into the spray tank and deposit somewhere else.